 3. Do I lack the strength in my shoulder for daily activities?

-If you answered “yes” to any one of these questions, you should consult a doctor at Pacific Rim Orthopaedic Surgeons for help in determining the severity of the problem.
+If you answered “yes” to any one of these questions, you should consult a doctor at Pacific Rim Orthopedic Surgeons for help in determining the severity of the problem.

 Your elbow joint is a joint made up of three bones: your upper arm bone and the two bones in your forearm.
 Muscles, ligaments, and tendons hold the elbow joint together.
 It is a combination hinge and pivot joint.
 The hinge part of the joint lets the arm bend like the hinge of a door; the pivot part lets the lower arm twist and rotate.
 Several muscles, nerves, and tendons cross at the elbow.